Bite Blocks in Dentistry: Ensuring Patient Comfort and Safety

 Sterilization and Maintenance

-For reusable bite blocks, proper sterilization is crucial:
+For reusable bite blocks:

-• Clean the bite block thoroughly after each use
+1. Clean thoroughly after each use.

 Benefits of Using Bite Blocks

-1. Improved visibility and access for the dentist
+• Improved visibility and access for dentists.

-2. Enhanced patient comfort during lengthy procedures
+• Enhanced patient comfort during lengthy treatments.

-3. Reduced risk of soft tissue injury
+• Reduced risk of soft tissue injuries.

-5. Decreased likelihood of accidental biting incidents
+• Decreased likelihood of accidental biting incidents.

 Potential Challenges and Solutions